JanHerca/urantiapedia/output/wikijs/en/article/What_Was_Jesus_Like.md

 Gradually, most of us will learn that the most important of all knowledge contained in the Urantia Papers really is the religious life of Jesus and how he lived it.

-> Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings. . . — new teachers who will be exclusively devoted to the spiritual regeneration of mankind. ([UB 195:9.4](/en/The_Urantia_Book/195#p9_4))
+> Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings. . . — new teachers who will be exclusively devoted to the spiritual regeneration of mankind. (<a id="a101_224"></a>[UB 195:9.4](/en/The_Urantia_Book/195#p9_4))

 ## External links